 Impact Management Objective: To appoint a suitably qualified and experienced ECO and Environmental Auditor.
-Potential impact to avoid Failure to appoint an ECO and Environmental Auditor will result in ne on-compliance with the require ements of the EM ۱Pr.
-Impact Management Outcome The requirements of the EMPr are implemented and monitored during all phases of the development, which will promote Impact Management Outcome sound environmental management on site.
-IMPACT MANAGEMENT ACTIONS IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period • A suitably qualified and experienced Environmental Auditor must be appointed before any The Garden Route Gateway During design activities commence on site.
-Plaza (Pty) Ltd phase/Prior to the A suitably qualified and experi- enced ECO must be appointed before any activities commence on commenceme nt of site. construction ad ctivities • The appointed ECO must adhere to the requirements stated in Chapter 15 and any other requirements specified in the Environmental Authorisation.
+Potential impact to avoid Failure to appoint an ECO and Environmental Auditor will result in non-compliance with the requirements of the EMPr.
+Impact Management Outcome The requirements of the EMPr are implemented and monitored during all phases of the development, which was a superior of the control of the control of the EMPr are implemented and monitored during all phases of the development, which was a superior of the control note Impact Management Obleome sound environmental management on site.
+IMPACT MANAGEMENT ACTIONS IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period A suitably qualified and exp erienced Environmental Auditor must be appointed before any The Garden Route Gateway During de esign activities commence on site.
+Plaza (Pty) Ltd phase/Prior to the A suitably qualified and experienced ECO must be appointed before any activities commence on commencer nent of site. construction activitie es The appointed ECO must according to the appointment of the appoin requirements specified in the E invironmental Authorisation.